 In Houston, Texas - our home base - the classes are held in a business conference center (The Halbouty Center) - while others are held in a hotel conference room.
 The location of the teaching center is:

 5100 Westheimer Road, Suite 200

 Houston, Texas 77056

 However, it is very convenient to hotel accomodations - the center is adjacent to two hotels and across the street from three more luxury-class hotels.
-Since the Houston classes are limited to just 10 participants, we are unable to offer any hotel discounts.
+Regretfully, we are unable to offer any hotel discounts.